ShamrockSystems/pgmumbo/README.md

   - [x] amoptions
   - [x] amvalidate
   - [x] ambeginscan
+  - [ ] tear apart milli's `execute_search` into three pieces
+    - [ ] setup
+    - [ ] compute roaring bitmap
+    - [ ] perform start-end paginated bucket sort
+  - [ ] ambrescan (setup and compute bitmap)
+  - [ ] amgetbitmap
+    - [ ] figure out how to convert roaringbitmap into a TIDBitmap (roaring document IDs do not map easily to TIDs... do we really need to grab each document à la `milli::PrimaryKey`??)
+  - [ ] amgettuple
+  - [ ] ammarkpos
+  - [ ] amrestrpos
-  - [x] ambrescan
+  - [x] amendscan
 - [ ] operator class
-  - [ ] anyelement `?mq=` (query only)
+  - [ ] `anyelement ?= ("query")`
-  - [ ] anyelement `?mqf=` (query with filters)
+  - [ ] `anyelement ?= ("query", "filter expression")`
-- [ ] PG XACT <-> LMDB RW XACT abort callback
+- [x] ~~PG XACT <-> LMDB RW XACT abort callback~~ (heed drops the LMDB txn properly with Drop impl, and we unwind)
-- [x] LMDB memory map extension (VACUUM free ratio & LMDB RW XACT failure)
+- [ ] LMDB automatic memory map extension (free ratio check during VACUUM & LMDB RW XACT MMap Full failure)... inspect DB w/ `heed` before reopening?

-~~Create canonical naming system for milli indices per namespaced OID.
-Allow multiple postgres indices to act on a single milli index.
-Maybe it'd be best to implement some sort of reference counting system at the extension-level?
-That way we can have a "master" index and "slave" indices.
-Otherwise stuff like `aminsert` would just not work properly.~~

-Honestly for simplicity let's not implement this for now.
-Nuking and reindexing is fine.
-No-one cares.

-~~I think it'd be most wise to set up something like an executor manager where we build up a state of documents, and then at the end of the scan bulk apply all of that to the milli index in a single LMDB RW transaction.~~

-Need to figure out whether I can keep the LMDB memory map open as soon as the index is initialized and whether I can just assume that that mmap continues to be open.
+- [ ] review MVCC semantics
+- [ ] review meili reindexing semantics

-This thing stores data in the `${PGDATA}/ext_pgmumbo/` directory; that's where it tells milli to put the LMDB directories (in subdirs per database OID and heap OID).
+This thing stores data in the `${PGDATA}/ext_pgmumbo/` (or `${TABLESPACE}/ext_pgmumbo/`) directory; that's where it opens the LMDB directories (in subdirs per database OID and index OID).
 I really can't figure out right now if there's a better way to store this stuff.
 LMDB just stores data on disk and I'm pretty sure we can't run milli on just postgres relations effectively.

-~~In the future it might be worth supporting a custom data directory in the vein of tablespaces, for example if there is want to store LMDB on a different filesystem for some reason.~~

-The LMDB map needs to grow if a milli write transaction fails with an mmap full error.
+The LMDB map needs to grow if a LMDB write transaction fails with an mmap full error.
 I think we can look up the current size of the mmap using `heed` itself so there shouldn't be a need to store mmap size independently.